kaidenai/ifooge/README.md

 - [Composable-Diffusion](https://energy-based-model.github.io/Compositional-Visual-Generation-with-Composable-Diffusion-Models/), a way to use multiple prompts at once
      - separate prompts using uppercase `AND`
      - also supports weights for prompts: `a cat :1.2 AND a dog AND a penguin :2.2`
-- No token limit for prompts (original stable diffusion lets you use up to 75 tokens)
+- No token limit for prompts (original ifooge lets you use up to 75 tokens)
 - DeepDanbooru integration, creates danbooru style tags for anime prompts
 - [xformers](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Xformers), major speed increase for select cards: (add `--xformers` to commandline args)
 - via extension: [History tab](https://github.com/yfszzx/stable-diffusion-webui-images-browser): view, direct and delete images conveniently within the UI